 - Using a plastic spoon, fill each empty eggshell with potting soil almost up to the top, leaving a little space between the soil and the edge of the shell.

-- After adding the soil, use your finger to create a small hole in the dirt to make room for the seeds.
+- After adding the soil, create a small hole in the dirt to make room for the seeds.
 Drop two seeds into each hole and cover them with dirt.

 - After the seeds have been planted, give each shell a couple drops of water.
 Keep in mind the shells don’t have drainage holes, so they only need to be watered very lightly every few days to prevent over-watering.

 - Rest a clear plastic egg carton lid on top to create a mini greenhouse.

 - Place your mini greenhouse in a warm, bright, well-lit area of your home… and keep out of direct sunlight.

 - Once the seeds begin to sprout, you can remove the lid.